adityashrm21/tensorflowjs-live-classification-iris/README.md

 # Live Classification using TensorFlow.JS on Iris dataset
-A tensorflow.js web application to perform classification and prediction on the Iris dataset using TensorFlow Keras API.
+A tensorflow.js web application to perform classification and prediction on the Iris dataset using TensorFlow Keras API in JavaScript.

 ## Live Demo